 The billboard dataset actually contains observations on two types of observational units: the song and its rank in each week.
 This manifests itself through the duplication of facts about the song:

-time are repeated many times.
+artist is repeated many times.

 This dataset needs to be broken down into two pieces: a song dataset which stores

-time, and a ranking dataset which gives the
+song name, and a ranking dataset which gives the

 rank of the